samastur/notes/europython_2014/wednesday_23.7.md

 * so the current process is you send a pull request to master and Pieter will merge it (there's a little bit of filtering for sanity, but not much); maybe their patch is not the right patch, but their presence is the right presence
 * the quality of patch is measured not by its beauty, but how accurate and relevant it is; Wikipedia was the model for development approach
 * only market can write the software that the market needs
-* software we build will reflect structure of the organization that built it
+* software we build will reflect structure of the organisation that built it
 * how do you come back to quality with ZeroMQ approach? (question from the audience)
 	* allow mistakes, but work on quickly fixing them (let people learn from them)
 	* if you can make mistakes quickly, you can also fix things quickly